• HOME

 Yukio Nishimura

-Yukio Nishimura, PhD has led the Neural Prosthetics Project since 2017.
-He received a B.S. in Sports Sciences from Nihon University, a M.S. in Education from Yokohama National University and a PhD from Chiba University Medical School in 2003.
-He was a post-doctoral fellow at the National Institute for Physiological Science in Japan from 2003 and at the University of Washington in the US from 2007.
-He started working at the National Institute for Physiological Science in 2011, and then joined the faculty of Kyoto University in 2016 as an Associate Professor.
+Dr. Yukio Nishimura has led the Neural Prosthetics Project since 2017.
+He received a PhD from Chiba University Medical School in 2003.
+He was a postdoctoral fellow at the National Institute for Physiological Science in Japan from 2003 and at the University of Washington in the US from 2007.
+He started working at the National Institute for Physiological Science in 2011, and then joined the faculty of Kyoto University as an Associate Professor in 2016.
 His overall research is in neural control of limb movements in humans and non-human primates.
-His present research focuses on neural mechanisms of functional recovery after neural damage and restoration of lost functions using brain computer interfaces.
+His current research focuses on neural mechanisms of functional recovery after neural damage and restoration of lost functions using brain computer interfaces.

 Backgrounds